OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_linux/instructions.md

 ```

 As before, open your Terminal in the directory where you chose to save the course
 environment.
-You can use `pwd` to find out where you are and `ls` verify that the file
+You can use `pwd` to find out where you are and `ls` to verify that the file
 is where you expect it to be.

 ![8_show.png](8_show.png)